-- 1. Protect the patient from further injury. - 2.
-Ensure EMS provider safety.
-Request law enforcement as needed to ensure scene safety is maintained at all times. - 3.
-Attempt verbal de-escalation with a calm, reassuring approach and manner. - 4.
+- 1. Ensure EMS provider safety. - 2.
+Attempt verbal de-escalation with a calm, reassuring approach and manner. - 3.
 Request law enforcement if the scene is not safe or patient assessment is not possible given conditions at the scene.
-If law enforcement response is requested but does not respond, or response is delayed: - a) If law enforcement response is requested but does not respond, or response is delayed: - b) Prehospital personnel will post at a safe distance from the patient, but make every attempt, if safe to do so, to maintain visual contact. until the scene has been made safe for an assessment, treatment and transportation of the patient. - Prehospital personnel will proceed with the assessment, treatment, and transportation as noted below to the best of their ability while maintaining scene and personnel safety. - Prehospital personnel will not perform any of the items noted below in #5, which are designated as the responsibility of law enforcement. - c) Document in the patient care report (ePCR) any delayed or non-response by law enforcement after a request for assistance is made shall be documented in ePCRs. - d) Prehospital personnel may attempt patient assessment to the best of their ability while maintaing personnel safety. - 5.
-Once patient contact is established and an assessment can be performed safely:
+If law enforcement response is requested but does not respond, or response is delayed: - a) Prehospital personnel will post at a safe distance from the patient, but make every attempt, if safe to do so, to maintain visual contact. - b) Document in the patient care report (ePCR) any delayed or non-response by law enforcement after a request for assistance is made. - c) Prehospital personnel may attempt patient assessment to the best of their ability while maintaing personnel safety. - 4.
+Once patient contact is established and an assessment can be performed safely: - a) Establish primary assessment and patient stabilization of life-threatening conditions. - b) Perform risk assessment for potential cause/causes of agitation, coexisting medical conditions, and risk for cardiac and/or respiratory deterioration. - 5.
+If patient physical restraint is necessary in order to ensure patient and/or EMS provider safety, prehospital personnel must ensure there is sufficient, personnel present to physically restrain the patient safely. - a) Involve another individual who has rapport with this patient if appropriate (family, friends, other providers). - b) Law enforcement officers, if present, should be requested to assist to safely restraining patients.

-- a) Establish primary assessment and patient stabilization of life-threatening conditions. - b) Perform risk assessment for potential cause/causes of agitation, coexisting medical conditions, and risk for cardiac and/or respiratory deterioration. - 6.
-Attempt verbal de escalation with a calm and reassuring approach and manner prior to involuntary restraint of the patient.
-Before If patient physical restraint restraining any patient, is necessary in order to ensure patient and/or EMS provider safety, prehospital personnel must ensure there is sufficient, properly trained personnel available present to physically restrain the patient safely. - a) Involve your partner or another provider another individual who has rapport with this patient if appropriate (family, friends, other providers). - b) If appropriate, I Law enforcement officers, if present, should be requested to assist to safely restraining patients.involved with the assessment in the need to involuntarily restrain a combative patient for their safety. - c) Law enforcement personnel are responsible for the capture and restraint of assaultive or potentially assaultive patients. - d) Law enforcement agencies retain primary responsibility for safe transport of patients under arrest. - e) Handcuffs may only be applied by law enforcement personnel.
-Prior to transport, handcuffs should be replaced with leather or cloth commercial restraint devices appropriate for use by prehospital providers. prior to transport.
-Patients under arrest, if handcuffed, must always be accompanied in the ambulance the law enforcement personnel. - f) Prehospital personnel and law enforcement officers should mutually agree on the need for law enforcement assistance during the transport of patients on a psychiatric detention - g) All restrained patients will be placed in a sitting, supine, Semi-fowler's, or fowler's position.
-Providers will should explain to the patient (and family, if on scene) that the patient is being restrained so that they do not injure themselves or others. - h) If extremities are restrained, assess extremity neurovascular status after restraint placement, if the patient complains of pain/numbness/tingling, and at least once during transport. - i) Patients being detained by law enforcement, and who remain in handcuffs, must always be accompanied by law enforcement personnel in the ambulance. - 7.
-Document the patient's mental status, lack of response to verbal control, the need for restraint, the method of restraint used, any injuries to the patient or EMS personnel resulting from the restraint efforts, the need for continued restraint, and methods of monitoring the restrained patient. - 8.
-Frequent Continuous assessment of the patient's mental status, cardiovascular, extremity neurovascular status, if restrained, and respiratory status shall be made and documented every 45 (five) minutes and documented in the combative patient with delirium who requires either physical or pharmacological restraint. - 9.
-If extremities are restrained, assess neurovascular status after restraint placement and during transport.
+- c) Handcuffs may only be applied by law enforcement personnel.
+Prior to transport, handcuffs should be replaced with commercial restraint devices appropriate for use by prehospital providers. - d) All restrained patients will be placed in a sitting, supine, Semi-fowler's, or fowler's position.
+Providers should explain to the patient (and family, if on scene) that the patient is being restrained so that they do not injure themselves or others. - e) Patients being detained by law enforcement, and who remain in handcuffs, must always be accompanied by law enforcement personnel in the ambulance. - 6.
+Document the patient's mental status, lack of response to verbal control, the need for restraint, the method of restraint used, any injuries to the patient or EMS personnel resulting from the restraint efforts, the need for continued restraint, and methods of monitoring the restrained patient. - 7.
+Continuous assessment of the patient's mental status, cardiovascular, extremity neurovascular status, if restrained, and respiratory status shall be made and documented every 5 (five) minutes.

-Note: Pre-arrival notification shall be made to the receiving hospital healthcare providers or law enforcement for any patient with a known history of violence or behavior that may pose a risk to staff (disruptive, uncooperative, aggressive, and unpredictable).
+Note: Pre-arrival notification shall be made to the receiving hospital for any patient with a known history of violence or behavior that may pose a risk to staff (disruptive, uncooperative, aggressive, and unpredictable).